Alan-Lomax/MaxDuino/README.md

 ## Key Features
 <Li>Arduino Nano R3
-<Li>MAX485 chip and two sets of terminals for RS485 daisy chaining
+<Li>MAX485 chip and two sets of terminals for RS485 daisy chaining (Seperate DE/RE pins)
 <Li>on board NeoPixel for flexible diagnostic use
-<Li>Robust on board DC power supply (Input can be any one of 5VDC, 12 VDC, DCC, Low voltage AC)
+<Li>Robust on board DC power supply (Input can be any one of 5V DC, 9-15V DC/AC, or DCC)
 <Li>DFRobot MP3 player with SD card and speaker terminals
 <Li>Lots of 3 pin headers and an I2C header
-<Li>Opto Isolator for decoding DCC packets (Since Rev 1.1)
+<Li>Opto Isolator for decoding DCC packets

 ## Notes
 In individual folders you will find the original KiCad project work plus the panelized gerbers.